SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-07-vaccine-madness.md

 </blockquote>
 <script async src="https://platform.twitter.com/widgets.js"></script>

-It's concentrated in South the former Confederacy states, with some echoes from the inter-mountain West.
+It's concentrated in South in the former Confederacy states, with some echoes from the inter-mountain West.
 In other words, the reddest, Trumpiest states.

 Trump wanted to build a wall.
 I may be coming around to his point of view, provided it